Introduction

 Food production to supply ratio

-In 2022 the Food Production to supply ratio was estimated to be:
+In 2023 the food production to supply ratio was estimated to be:

 \[ {\text{Total production (including for export)} \over \text{The total produced + imports - exports}} \]